Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 You have all been told some fantastic lies.

-And I look forward to watching them unravel in the weeks to come as they already have in weeks past, and the truth will come out.
+And I look forward to watching them unravel in the weeks to come as they already have in weeks past.

 This taint the jury pool is outrageous.

-Yes, Mr. Snertley, what is it?
+Yes, Mr. Snerdly, what is it?

-What um well, yeah, and uh I know.
+Well, yeah, I know.

-I I I think this is sort of a big bugaboo.
+I think this is sort of a big bugaboo.

-We're missed the name of the accuser.
+We missed the name of the accuser.

 We've got all these other guys' names dragged through the mud.

-Uh the accuser's name um remains a mystery, although it is known, and there have been some pictures published, but I don't I've somebody knows the name.
+The accuser's name remains a mystery, although it is known, and there have been some pictures published, but I don't, somebody knows the name, they've kept it suppressed.

-Uh and it's it's like the they did find DNA.
+And it's like they did find DNA.

-Uh that a cervical swab, they found DNA, and it's her boyfriend.
+They found DNA, and it's her boyfriend.

-I don't want to drag his name through the mud, they said.
+They don't want to drag his name through the mud, they said.

-It's okay to drag the Duke Lacrosse team through the mud.
+It's okay to drag the Duke La Crosse team through the mud.

-It'd be cut eleven.
+It'd be cut 11.

-I think that the most important thing is that the justice system takes its course and that whatever verdict comes out to put an end to this in this community.
+I think that the most important thing is that the justice system takes its course and that whatever verdict comes out put an end to this in this community.

 You've got now the prosecutor finally saying the indictments are finished.

-I think the best thing that could happen is that this case gets tried as fast as all.
+I think the best thing that could happen is that this case gets tried as fast as that we put an end to it because it's ripped this community part.

-Uh and she wants a verdict that puts an end to this in the community.
+And she wants a verdict that puts an end to this in the community.

 Well, what would that be?

-Because if there is a trial with all of the jury tainting and stuff that uh uh the DA has done, if if not guilty verdicts come back, is that is that the best thing for this community, or are they gonna go nuts down there?
+Because if there is a trial, with all of the jury tainting and stuff that the DA has done, if not guilty verdicts come back, is that the best thing for this community?

 There better not be any verdicts, period.

-Uh they wouldn't do it in anger.
+They wouldn't do it in anger.

 But I don't know.

-Joe in uh Beach Park, Illinois, welcome to the EIB network.
+Joe in Beach Park, Illinois.

 Hello.